true-directive/material-grid/README.md

 body { font-family: Roboto, "Helvetica Neue", sans-serif; }
 ```

+Remove existing prebuilt theme from `angular.json` if necessary.

 ### 4. Use MaterialGridComponent

 In order to add the grid into the template of the AppComponent use **true-material-grid** selector.
 The list of columns, settings and data should be passed in corresponding attributes: